Doctoral Program Committee and Course Plan

 - Not more than one-third of the work for residency, or nine credit hours, may be taken during the summer sessions.

 Requirements for the PhD in Public Administration and EdD degree

 - The residency requirement for doctoral students in Educational Administration and Public Administration is 24 hours in 24 consecutive months.
-The supervisory committee may determine how many of the required residency hours may be taken during the summer sessions.
+The student’s examination committee and/or doctoral program chair may determine how many of the required residency hours may be taken during the summer sessions.

 Time Limit for Completion of Degree

 A minimum of three full years of graduate study is normally required to complete a program for the degrees Doctor of Philosophy and Doctor of Education.
 The time limit on granting the PhD or EdD degree is ten years from the beginning of the doctoral course work.
 Individual programs may have other deadlines for completion.
 Neither the courses taken nor the time spent in study determines the granting of the degree.

 The final examination is oral.
 It is given by the dissertation committee after the candidate’s studies have been completed and the dissertation has been accepted for examination.
 The committee also determines its character and length.
 The examination may be devoted to the special field of the dissertation or to the candidate’s general knowledge, or it may be designed to test judgment and critical powers.

 The final oral examination will not be scheduled unless the chair of the dissertation committee and at least two other members of the committee are available for the examination.
 Exceptions may be made only by permission of the dean for Graduate Studies.
 In any event, the chair/co-chair and readers of the dissertation must have seen and approved the completed dissertation before the final oral examination will be scheduled.
 The first and second readers are two dissertation committee members, excluding your committee chair/co-chair.
 Upon approval by the chair/co-chair and readers, the Application for Final Examination must be submitted to the Office Graduate Studies prior to your examination date.